-Some ingredients may remain below the radar if they're not ones commonly included in cosmetics, yet the rate of allergic reaction may increase if it then becomes more popular.
+Some ingredients may remain below the radar if they're not ones commonly included in cosmetics, yet the rate of allergy may increase if it then becomes more popular.
 The allergenic potential of ingredients such as the coconut derived Caprylhydroxamic Acid or the synthetic preservative MI were not obvious until they were in wider circulation and a large group of people were applying products containing them to their skin on a regular basis.
-Some may use a product many times or for many years before the immune system reacts, creating an allergic response, which will then usually become worse with repeated exposure.
+Some may use a product many times or for many years before the immune system reacts, creating an allergic response, which will typically become worse with repeated exposure.

 Some ingredients like the fragrance compound Limonene may be considered only a mild sensitizer, yet its abundance in products means more people are exposed to it more frequently, which makes it a mild sensitizer but relatively common allergen.

 In our formulas, we select ingredients and oils with the lowest history of allergic reaction based on current data and reduce the exposure to those things we think may be more likely to sensitize.
 We can't guarantee that no one will have a reaction, what we can do is go beyond avoiding the most common allergens to pick up a wider range of the spectrum, giving those of you with allergies better choices for your skin.